rrcobb/kibo-web-scavenger-hunt/README.md

 # Kibo Web Scavenger Hunt

-Mostly: using the chrome inspector + dev console to find some secret messages
+Using the chrome inspector + dev console to find some secret messages

 - Enter the hidden message into an input to reveal the next prompt
 - Follow all the prompts / find the password to gain entry into the course

-Brainstorm:
+## Secret Message

+Final result:
+- Kibo
+- You must build
+- strong
+- foundations
+- to reach
+- the peak

+## Brainstorm
 - basic: type some text that's visible on the page
 - find the title of the page
 - find an html attribute